cli-kit/cli-error/README.md

 ## Examples

 The [bin](https://github.com/freeformsystems/cli-error/tree/master/bin) directory contains example programs.
+Note these are not distributed with the package.

 ## Usage